History

 Current state

 The largest of the castles erected by native Welsh people is today a poorly preserved ruin.
 Only the south-west corner with the south wall has survived from the castle, in which remains of windows and fragments of a four-sided tower, originally housing the chapel, are visible.
 The remaining buildings show only the foundations reaching in the highest places up to a few meters, uncovered during archaeological excavations.
+Fortunately, Dryslwyn was not excavated in the 19th century, or even in the first half of the 20th century, so the ruined parts of the castle have survived underground until the professional and well-documented archaeological works of 1980-1995, and as a result, Dryslwyn remains one of the best known native Welsh castles.
 The ruins are under the care of Cadw and are open to the public.

 bibliography: